START EARLY, TEACH ALL SEASON

 WHAT’S A COURSE IN BARILOCHE LIKE?

-A season in Bariloche is one you’ll never forget – the place, the people and the Patagonian mountains are simply amazing.
+A season in Bariloche is one you’ll never forget – the place, the people and the Patagonian mountains all add up to a simply amazing experience.
 And our team in Bariloche will be on hand to help with the course, advise on applying for jobs and help organise extra activities like cat skiing.
 You’ll also enjoy the weekly (and legendary) barbecues down by the lake gaucho style…

 A big part of the course is living on the shores of the stunning Lake Gutierrez.
 After a hard days training it’s amazing to come down to the lake and even in winter you can sit out on the terraces that run all the way down to the water.